Effective Field Theory after a New-Physics Discovery: Conclusions

 \subsubsection{Acknowledgments}

+We are grateful to Martin Beneke and Robert Szafron for pointing out an error in the calculation of the anomalous dimension (81) of the original version of this paper.
 The research of M.N.\ is supported by the Cluster of Excellence {\em Precision Physics, Fundamental Interactions and Structure of Matter\/} (PRISMA -- EXC~1098) and grant 05H12UME of the German Federal Ministry for Education and Research (BMBF).
 S.A.~ gratefully acknowledges support from the DFG Research Training Group {\em Symmetry Breaking in Fundamental Interactions\/} (GRK~1581).
 The work of M.K.~is supported by the Swiss National Science Foundation (SNF) under contract 200021-175940.

 \begin{appendix}